 Kirk has significant experience in litigating, managing and counseling clients on an array of litigation, including serving as lead counsel nationally, regionally and statewide to multiple major automotive and consumer products manufacturers.
 He has often represented product manufacturers involved in catastrophic explosion and fire lawsuits and he has investigated, litigated and tried cases throughout the United States in all levels of trial and appellate courts.
 Kirk has represented all major automotive manufacturers as well as many major pharmaceutical, medical and insurance companies, including many Fortune 500 companies in complex litigation matters in over twenty states and Guam.
 He also has trial experience in most general and commercial litigation categories including environmental coverage, contract, catastrophic loss and injury, wrongful death, commercial, construction, insurance and arson cases.

-Kirk started his career as an associate in the Cincinnati firm of Dinsmore & Shohl as a member of the national defense team for the Rely Tampon-Toxic Shock Syndrome litigation.
+At the start of Kirk’s career, he was an Associate with the Cincinnati firm Dinsmore & Shohl, and served as a member of the national defense team for the Rely Tampon-Toxic Shock Syndrome litigation.
 He was also involved in national asbestos coverage and other general and commercial litigation matters.
 While at Dinsmore & Shohl, Kirk also served as an Assistant Special Prosecutor for the State of Ohio in the investigation of the Ohio Savings & Loan crisis and the resulting prosecutions.
-He also was a partner at the Raleigh firm of Yates, McLamb and Weyher where he continued his commercial, product liability and extensive trial practice.
+He was a Partner for over a decade at the Raleigh firm Yates, McLamb and Weyher where he continued his commercial, fire and catastrophic loss, construction, and product liability defense representation and trial practice.